16 Aug Don’t Quarrel

 Be mindful of what quarreling feels like in your body, emotions, and thoughts.
 For example, be aware of that sense of revving up, pushing against, being right, and driving your view home that is so characteristic of quarreling.
 Ask yourself: Does this feel good?
 Is this good for me?

 Observe the impact of quarreling in relationships, whether you’re doing it or others are (including on the world stage).
 Ask yourself: Are the results good?
-What would my relationships be like if I did not quarrel in them?
+What would my relationships be like if I did not quarrel with them?

 Much of the time, you’ll realize that nothing needs to be said at all: you just don’t have to resist the other person.
 His or her words can pass on by like a gust of air swirling some leaves along its way.
 You don’t have to be contentious.
 Your silence does not equal agreement.
 Nor does it mean that the other person has won the point – and even if he or she has, would that actually matter so much in a week – or year – or so?

 If you do get caught up in a quarrel, as soon as you realize what’s happened, back out of it.
 A good first step is to get quieter.
 Think about what really matters in the interaction – like saying what you are going to do in the future or finding out some key fact – and then zero in on that thing, whatever it is.
 Maybe acknowledge to the other person that you’ve realized you’ve gotten into a kind of argument here, but that’s not what you really want to do.
 If that person tries to keep up the fight, you don’t have to.
 It takes two to quarrel and only one to stop it.
 Then when the time is right, you can try to repair the damage of the quarrel.

 Overall, explore the sense of being at peace with the world, without a quarrel with anyone.